wenhuigao117/legacylens-ai-refactoring/README.md

-# LegacyLens — AI-Powered Code Refactoring Tool
+# LegacyLens：AI-Powered Code Refactoring Tool

 A full-stack tool that uses Claude (Anthropic) to analyze and refactor legacy code, with a Human-in-the-Loop review interface.